Khuzestan province: Ethnic groups

-Khuzestan is known for its ethnic diversity, the population of Khuzestan consists of Persians (including Bakhtiaries, Dezfulis, Shushtari), Arabs, Qashqai from the Afshar tribe, Northern-Lurs, Mandaeans, Kurds and Armenians.
-As part of a 2010 research commissioned by the General Culture Council, the following Iranian ethnic groups in Khuzestan were sampled: Arabs, Persians, Lurs, Qashqais, Kurds and others.
+Khuzestan is known for its ethnic diversity.
+Its population consists of Persians (including Dezfulis and Shushtaris), Arabs, Qashqai from the Afshar tribe, Bakhtiaris, Northern Lurs, Mandaeans, Kurds and Armenians.
+The province is also a winter grazing ground for several nomadic Bakhtiari tribes.
+As part of research commissioned by the General Culture Council in 2010, the following ethnic groups in Khuzestan were sampled: Arabs, Persians, Lurs, Qashqais, Kurds and others.
 A field survey was conducted as well as a statistical community among residents of 288 cities and about 1400 villages across the country.
-Khuzestan's population is predominantly Shia Muslim, there are small Christian, Jewish, Sunni and Mandean minorities as well.
+Khuzestan's population is predominantly Shia Muslim, with small Christian, Jewish, Sunni and Mandaean minorities.

 According to a survey conducted by the Ministry of Culture in 2010, 33.6% of the population of Khuzestan (about 1.6 million people) are Iranian Arabs.
+According to Bettina Leitner (2022), although no official numbers exist, an estimated 2 to 3 million inhabitants of Khuzestan are Arabs, though it is hard to determine what proportion of that population uses Arabic actively.
+The Atlas of the Languages of Iran estimates around 1.6 million Arabic speakers in Khuzestan, noting that its data do not account for ethnicity or multilingualism.

 Population

 According to the 1996 census, the province had an estimated population of 3.7 million people, of which approximately 62.5% were in the urban centres, 36.5% were rural dwellers and the remaining 1% were non-residents.
-According to the most recent census taken in 2016, the province had 4,710,509 inhabitants.

 At the time of the 2006 National Census, the province's population was 4,192,598 in 862,491 households.
 The following census in 2011 counted 4,531,720 people in 1,112,664 households.
-The 2016 census measured the population of the province as 4,710,509 in 1,280,645 households.
+The 2016 census measured the population of the province as 4,710,509 in 1,280,645 households, of whom about 75.5% lived in urban areas.

 Administrative divisions

-The population history and structural changes of Khuzestan province's administrative divisions over three consecutive censuses are shown in the following table.
+Khuzestan province is divided into 30 counties, 71 districts, 148 rural districts and 90 cities.
+The population history and structural changes of the province's administrative divisions over three consecutive censuses are shown in the following table.